motion/orbit/notes/next.md

   - in Setting panes show status at bottom or top
 - typing while focused on a peek:
   - reset index to 0 not -1, keeps the peek open as you filter things
-- doesnt follow monitor on add new monitor
 - community
   - need a way for people to suggest/vote features
 - semi-hide orbit while oauth open so it doesnt cover it
-- better show the panes on onboard
 - after onboard "what can i do / search?"
 - typeform survey to capture a few potential paths
 - location filters: `.find({ location: { name: "..." } })`